 Accoding to a Government news story, the number of disabled people in apprenticeships has more than tripled in the last 10 years.
 With ever more focus on getting disabled people into jobs, these figures look set to grow.

 Here we look at apprenticeships in more detail.

 What is an apprenticeship?

-Apprenticeships combine practical training in a job with study.
+Apprenticeships are Government funded work-based training programmes for people aged 16 and over.
+They combine on the job training with nationally recognised qualifications.
 They are about equipping individuals with the new skills and learning they need for their job roles and for future employment and progression.

 Apprenticeships are a popular choice for young people but are actually open to all ages.

 With regard to apprenticeships in England, there is some more information about eligibility, how long they take, the qualifications you can get and the different levels of apprenticeship on GOV.UK.

 You can find also out more about English apprenticeships from 'Get in, go far', including about the different types of apprenticeship.

 Apprenticeships policy is a devolved matter and it is for the devolved administrations of Northern Ireland, Scotland and Wales to determine how they manage their own schemes.
 Find out about apprenticeships in Scotland, Wales and Northern Ireland.

 The Government says that a disability should not be a barrier to getting an apprenticeship.
 Many employers offer support or equipment to help you do your job and there is an employer toolkit available to help employers further.
 You can find this and also read more about equality and diversity in apprenticeships on GOV.UK.